 This was the missing part of my Tiny Buddha blog.
 I hope reading about how I learned to press my pause button will inspire other mothers to apply it to their own lives.

-How about setting yourself a goal to Press the Mental Pause Button in 2014?
+How about setting yourself a goal to Press the Mental Pause Button more often?

-Sign up for our free Monday Motivators below and each week we’ll help keep you on track of your Project Me.
+Sign up for free Monday Motivators below and each week I’ll help keep you on track of your Project Me. 🙂